 The health and safety of our community, clients, and employees is our highest priority and we continue to work collaboratively with our renters to identify and minimize risk levels.
 We have put together a policy and set of best practice guidelines designed to be taken seriously and put into practice at all times while inside the Array Space.
 As the pandemic and government restrictions evolve, so too will these protocols.

-- Array’s Creative Music Hub utilizes the Array Space to foster a thriving contemporary music and art scene; and
+- Array’s Creative Music Hub utilizes the Array Space to foster a thriving, inclusive contemporary music and art scene; and

-- Array For All engages diverse audiences through innovative and inclusive programs.
+- Array For All engages diverse and equity seeking audiences through innovative programs.